Skip to Content

 Shape into balls — they don’t have to be perfect; we use spoons to shape them.
 Then freeze them to set for as long as you want.

 My son loves eating them frozen.
 I prefer them when they are set but not hard.
 You can add chocolate chips, etc. as well.
+They are perfect for breakfast and snacks.

 For recipes, we use Crazy Richards Peanut Butter with just peanuts.
 It’s easy to use because it’s not as solid as some of the others.